-Tighten the bolt with your fingers first and then use a screwdriver to tighten it securely.
+- Tighten the bolts with your fingers first and then use a screwdriver to tighten them securely.
 Don't overtighten or you could crack the wall or the cabinet during this installation process.
-Repeat the process with each hole.
 Some surface-mount medicine cabinet designs have more than four mounting holes.
 You do not have to use toggle bolts for every one of these holes, but you do need to have at least one bolt in each corner.

 Take out the hardware that came with your medicine cabinet (typically, small drywall screws) and match it up with a drill bit of the same size.
 Be careful when choosing a bit, as you don't want your drill holes to be any bigger than the screws.
-If the holes are larger than the screws, the cabinet may be wobbly.
+If the holes are larger than the screws, the cabinet will be wobbly and could fall.

 - Have your helper hold up the cabinet to the wall again.
 Check the top, bottom and sides with the level to be sure the cabinet is perfectly straight.

-- Drill in a screw everywhere there's a hole in the cabinet using a power drill.
+- Using a power drill drill in a screw everywhere there's a hole in the cabinet that lines up with a stud.
 Drill the screw until the head is flush with the back surface of the cabinet.
 Not every medicine cabinet comes with drywall screws or even with installation holes already drilled.
 In this case, use cabinet screws.
 These are 1/2-inch drywall screws specifically designed for cabinets.

-- Drill installation holes in the back of the medicine cabinet if needed with a 1/8-inch drill bit.
+- Drill your own installation holes in the back of the medicine cabinet if needed, using a 1/8-inch drill bit.
 Drill a hole in each corner of the cabinet and then drill the cabinet screws through the cabinet and into the wall to mount.

 - Homewyse: Cost to Install a Bathroom Medicine Cabinet